 - Square Footage: Any (multiple units)

-For large spaces you’ll want (need) to start with a vented gas garage heater.
+You’ll want (need) to start with a vented gas garage heater for large spaces.

-And, personally, I have no regrets in going this route since I’ve used a 75000 BTU heater in my 1200 square foot garage with 12′ ceilings in a cold climate.
-Due to the design of a gas heater they heat up fast and hold a temperature easily.
+And, I have no regrets about going this route since I’ve used a 75000 BTU heater in my 1200 square foot garage with 12′ ceilings in a cold climate.
+Due to the design of a gas heater, they heat up fast and hold a temperature easily.

 Key features: